Town Appliance Official Blog

 Drive Motor and Components

 Now that we understand the various components of an electric dryer, it’s time to explain how electric dryers work.
-Continue reading to learn more about the ins and outs of the process.

 How It Creates Circulation